mroavi/onthefly/README.rst

    $ onthefly --keyboard="Logitech K330" /path/to/file

-Note that onthefly prompts for the root passowrd in order to have access to the keyboard events.
+Note that onthefly prompts for the root password in order to have access to the keyboard events.

-The keyboard name is remembered so you do not have to re-enter it in future invokations:
+The keyboard name is remembered so you do not have to re-enter it in future invocations:

 .. code-block:: text